Downtown Indianapolis: Attractions

 Recent developments in downtown Indianapolis include the construction of new mid- to high-rise buildings and the $275 million expansion of the Indiana Convention Center completed in 2011.
-After 12 years of planning and six years of construction, the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick officially opened in 2013.
-The $62.5 million public-private partnership resulted in 8 mi of urban bike and pedestrian corridors linking six cultural districts with neighborhoods, IUPUI, and every significant arts, cultural, heritage, sports and entertainment venue downtown.
-A 2015 Indiana University Policy Institute report found assessed property values along the Cultural Trail increased by over $1 billion from 2008 to 2014.
+After 12 years of planning and six years of construction, the Indianapolis Cultural Trail officially opened in 2013.
+The $62.5 million public-private partnership resulted in 8 mi of urban bike and pedestrian corridors linking six cultural districts with neighborhoods, and significant arts, cultural, heritage, sports and entertainment venues in the downtown vicinity.

-Bars and restaurants

-Downtown's main nightlife areas are located on Meridian Street near Georgia Street and along Massachusetts Avenue.
-A variety of nightclubs, live music venues, bars, and restaurants are clustered along South Meridian and Georgia streets between Monument Circle and Lucas Oil Stadium.
-Massachusetts Avenue, or Mass Ave, lies northeast of the central business district and is lined with high-end local bars and restaurants.
-Easley Winery and Sun King Brewery are located on College Avenue on the east side of Downtown.

-Some of the nightclubs and bars in the Wholesale District include Slippery Noodle Inn, Howl at the Moon, Tiki Bob's, Claddagh Irish Pub, Kilroy's Bar and Grill, St. Elmo Steak House, and a cigar lounge called Nicky Blaines.
-Mass Ave bars include The Eagle, Burnside Inn, Bazbeaux Pizza, Tavern on the Point, Chatterbox, Mesh on Mass, FortyFive Degrees, and Metro.
-Mass Ave also has various European bars that include MacNiven's (Scottish), Chatham Tap (English), and The Rathskeller (German).
+Dining

+Notable independent establishments, such as St. Elmo Steak House and Slippery Noodle Inn, mix with chains in the blocks surrounding Circle Centre Mall in downtown's Wholesale District.
+Massachusetts Avenue, one of the city's original diagonal streets, is lined with numerous local bars and eateries, like Vicino.
+Anchoring downtown's Market East district, the Indianapolis City Market features dozens of local food vendors that generally serve lunchtime patrons.
+Sun King Brewing is located about five blocks east in the neighboring Cole-Noble District.
+Since the 2010s, downtown's Fletcher Place neighborhood emerged as a popular dining destination.
+Other notable downtown eateries include Giorgio's Pizza on Market Street and Downtown Olly's on Illinois Street.

 Entertainment

 Athletics

-The city's professional sports clubs and major athletic venues are located south of Washington Street, including Gainbridge Fieldhouse (home to the Indiana Fever and Pacers), Lucas Oil Stadium (home to the Indianapolis Colts), and Victory Field (home to the Indianapolis Indians).
-The remaining sports facilities are located in the northwestern section of Downtown on the campus of IUPUI.
+Indianapolis's professional sports clubs and facilities are located downtown south of Washington Street, including Gainbridge Fieldhouse (home to the Indiana Fever and the Indiana Pacers), Lucas Oil Stadium (home to the Indianapolis Colts), and Victory Field (home to the Indianapolis Indians).
+Other notable venues are located on the Indiana University Indianapolis campus in the northwestern section of downtown.
+The IU Indy Jaguars compete at the IUPUI Gymnasium, Indiana University Natatorium, and Carroll Stadium.
+The latter is also home to the Indy Eleven, the city's second-tier men's professional soccer team.